WebRTC Leak Test

 LAN leak

 Your device's own IP addresses — LAN (192.168.x), link-local (169.254.x), and IPv6 (fe80::).
 Reveals your local network structure.
 Usually harmless alone but combined with srflx enables fingerprinting.
+Since Chrome 81 and Edge 81, host candidates on these browsers are usually obfuscated behind a randomly generated .local mDNS hostname instead of a raw IP — see the note below on why that isn't full protection.

 Real IP leak